top of page

 WHO WE ARE

-Preston’s League is a non-profit, volunteer based, 501 C-3 charitable organization committed to providing basic necessities to patients and their families through a weekly wish list program within the Duke Pediatric Bone Marrow Department (DBMT).
+Preston’s League is a non-profit, volunteer based, 501 C-3 charitable organization committed to providing basic necessities to patients and their families through a weekly wish list program within the Duke Pediatric Transplant and Cellular Therapy Inpatient unit.

 Preston's League was founded by Celeste and James Winslow in memory of their son, Preston, who passed away following a long battle fighting Acute Myeloid Leukemia.